Georgia Criminal Appeal Attorneys Helping Clients Fight Wrongful Convictions

-HOW A CRIMINAL APPEAL OF A CONVICTION WORKS
+HOW DOES A CRIMINAL APPEAL OF A CONVICTION WORK?

 In most cases, you have a right to seek a second day in court either through a motion for new trial or through the process known as an appeal.
 Although motions for new trial are very important first steps in the appeal process, we focus in this article on the appeal itself.
-Criminal convictions in Georgia for both minor and major offenses can be appealed to one of Georgia’s two appellate courts.
+Criminal convictions in this state for both minor and major offenses can be appealed to one of the two appellate courts.

 The Georgia Court of Appeals is the lower level appellate court that reviews most appeals from criminal convictions.
 You almost always will have a right to at least have your case reviewed by the Court of Appeals.